Peach Caprese Salad – Fresh Peaches, with Mozzarella Cheese, Basil and Mint, black pepper, and sea salt.

 Cooking Secrets for Men in the News

-We have been fortunate enough to receive positive publicity through our website, YouTube channel, and Social Media presence.
+We have been fortunate enough to get positive publicity for our website, YouTube channel, and Social Media presence.
 Here are a few examples:

 Our series, Cooking with Milwaukee Community Leaders, is featured in the “Milwaukee Magazine” May 2023 edition, “Civic Gastronomy”.
 Click here to read the full article.

 A few days later, they were discussing me on the radio.
-It is a local Foodie show, “This Bites” on Radio Milwaukee 88.9 dining critic Ann Christenson from Milwaukee Magazine and Radio Milwaukee’s resident foodie Tarik Moody.
+It is a local Foodie show, “This Bites” on Radio Milwaukee 88.9, featuring dining critic Ann Christenson from Milwaukee Magazine and Radio Milwaukee’s resident foodie, Tarik Moody.
 My series, Cooking with Milwaukee Community Leaders, is in the show’s first few minutes.

 “Cooking Secrets for Men” is on the list of the Top 20 Men’s Cooking Websites on the Internet.
 You can read that article here.
 See where we rank for Men’s Cooking Websites.
-Bangers and Mash

 Cooking Secrets for Men is now on the list of Milwaukee’s Top 50 Foodie Influencers on Instagram.